Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Leonard Cohen

-According to Leonard Cohen, Hank Williams apparently chooses, or at least contributes to being lonely.
-We can only wonder why Hank does not answer, and like Leonard, we might also wonder – since we can only wonder – whether Hank feels lonely, and if so, how valuable it is to him.
+We can only wonder why Hank does not answer, and like Leonard, we might also wonder – since we can only wonder – whether Hank feels lonely, and if so, what is the value of his loneliness.

 One man runs to his neighbour [psychotherapist] because he is looking for himself, and another because he wants to lose himself.
 Your bad love of yourselves makes solitude a prison for you…